AnonymousRand/sse_implementations/README.md

 - CMake
 - [Conan 2](https://docs.conan.io/2/installation.html)
 - A C++ compiler that supports C++20 (ideally g++ version 10 or above; install with `apt install g++-10` if using `apt`)
 - Only tested on Linux systems.
-To run on Windows, don't. (ok fine wsl exists i guess)
+To run on Windows, don't. (wsl works)

 # Running